Why You Won’t Succeed at Overcoming Narcotics Addiction without Professional Treatment

 Trying to recover alone almost always leads to relapse.

 Addiction is a chronic disease, meaning that a person could always experience a relapse.
-Especially early on in recovery, it is more likely, as the individual is dealing with cravings, withdrawal symptoms, and a number of other issues that will all make them want to return to substance abuse.
+Especially early in recovery, it is more likely to relapse as an individual is dealing with cravings, withdrawal symptoms, and several other issues that will all make them want to return to substance abuse.
 With the help of professional treatment, though, it is much less likely they will do so.

-According to the NIDA, professional rehab programs minimize one’s chances of relapse.
-Though relapse is always a possibility, different treatments you will receive as part of rehab will help strengthen your resolve and teach you ways to avoid a return to substance abuse.
+Professional rehab programs minimize one’s chances of relapse.
+Though relapse is always a possibility, the different treatments you receive as part of rehab help strengthen your resolve and teach you ways to avoid a return to substance abuse.

-• Behavioral therapies teach patients better skills for the future and ways to avoid relapse by coping with problems in a healthier, safer way.
-A number of different therapies can be found in rehab and can be helpful for reshaping your thoughts, beliefs, and behaviors so you can more easily stay on track with your recovery.
+• Behavioral therapies teach patients skills for the future and ways to avoid relapse by coping with problems in a healthier, safer way.
+Several different therapies can be found in rehab and are helpful to reshape your thoughts, beliefs, and behaviors so you can more easily stay on track with your recovery.

 Don’t wait Until It’s Too Late.